 Many lawyers feel conflicted about whether to offer free consultations or to charge a fee.
 On the one hand, free consultations are a great way to attract potential clients by providing them with the security of deciding who to hire before having to pay fees.
 It’s a good way to get people into your office, which gives you the chance to stand out above your competitors.
 But on the other hand, time is money.
 If you or your staff spend too many non-billable hours talking to prospects who never convert — or never even have the intention of converting — then free consultations might not be working for your firm.

-Is offering a free consultation worth it?
+Is offering a free consultation worth it for every attorney?
 Well, that depends.
 Let’s go over some considerations before you make a decision for your firm.

 When to offer free consultations: